 During the postwar period, chicken and steak were luxuries so people improvised and created dishes using less desirable animal parts like the head, offal, and sweetbreads.

 From what I understand, Spanish dishes like cap i pota have become less fashionable in modern times.
-It’s considered rustic “grandmother food” but we were fortunate to experience it on this excellent Barcelona food and wine tour.
+It’s considered rustic “grandmother food” but we were fortunate to experience it on an excellent Barcelona food and wine tour.

 33. Rabo de Toro